-(WordPress posts can have multiple categories)
+(Posts can have multiple categories)

-(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)
+(With multiple post categories, use a plugin like Yoast SEO to assign a primary category)

-Displaying Post Categories
+Displaying WordPress Post Categories

-(Categories display on your posts)
+(Categories display in your posts)

-(Categories can display on your sidebar)
+(Categories can display on your blog sidebar)

 (Managing your categories is important)

-When visitors select a category from the drop-down list …
+When visitors select a category from the dropdown list …

-(Selecting a category from the drop down menu)
+(Selecting a category from the drop-down menu)

-(Posts can display in a category archive page)
+(Posts can display in category archive pages)

-Categories – Useful Tips
+Post Categories – Useful Tips